 Facilitate Productive & Respectful Interaction

-Creating opportunities for students to engage actively with course content is essential for their learning, and students have indicated that they want more interactivity and engagement in remote classes.
-Instructors can organize a variety of ways to engage students and promote more lively discussions.
+Creating opportunities for students to engage actively with course content is essential for their learning.
+Instructors can organize a variety of ways to engage students.
 However, it is helpful to be proactive in establishing a supportive class climate that fosters respectful student interaction in the context of turbulent times, especially in classes that feature charged content or will address turbulent social issues directly.
 The tools for creating such a class climate can also help any class context be more interactive and productive.

 - Tools to Facilitate Productive & Respectful Interaction

 Collective Guidelines for Participation: Establishing or inviting students into collaboration to develop guidelines for participation--sometimes called ground rules--helps everyone be more prepared for exploring challenging content, navigating difficult discussions, or working together more respectfully.
 You can give the class the task of generating guidelines or ground rules.
 One possible format is to have students prior to class think about a course in which they learned a great deal, and to identify in writing what they, their peers, and the instructor were doing that created conditions for learning.
-After students submit their responses in Canvas, the instructor in class (on Zoom or, for online courses, in a discussion post) can pose another prompting question that leads the class to creating community agreements, such as “What are some ground rules or expectations we should follow to create a classroom conducive for learning together – where collective inquiry takes place and different perspectives can emerge?" or "What are up to three beliefs or actions that are necessary to create a classroom conducive for learning together, where collective inquiry takes place and different perspectives can emerge and interact – even disagree – with respect?"
+After students submit their responses in Canvas, the instructor in class (or in a discussion post for online classes) can pose another prompting question that leads the class to creating community agreements, such as “What are up to three beliefs or actions that seem helpful for creating a classroom where we can learn together, be curious, and voice and engage different perspectives with respect?"
 Students can reflect on this individually and then share ideas in small breakout groups or in a discussion forum, generating a collective list to then share with the rest of the class.
 The class can then review the ideas and, through facilitated discussion, clarify meaning, note any patterns, consider what is missing, and explore questions or concerns.
 The list can then be posted to Canvas for a final period of review and refinement before debriefing at the next class.
 Once agreement is in place, refer to the guidelines often and call up the various skills in them--the "conversation moves that matter”--as things to practice and debrief regularly.
 Also remember that guidelines apply to instructors, too.
 Note that in larger classes, it may be more feasible logistically for instructors to post guidelines and have students review them, offering possible revisions and additions.
 You can see example guidelines in TEP's Strategies for Engaging with Difficult Topics, Strong Emotions, and Challenging Moments in the Classroom packet.